pestrela/music/traktor/README.md

 The alternative is subscriptions that stop working if you stop paying.
 Another worrying trend is companies lawyers that removed the notion of ownership, giving you an [authorization instead](https://www.wired.com/2015/04/dmca-ownership-john-deere/).

-Another worrying trend is hardware features that are [unlocked by software](https://electrek.co/2016/11/08/tesla-in-car-purchase-software-locked-features/).
+Yet another worrying trend is hardware features that are [unlocked by software](https://electrek.co/2016/11/08/tesla-in-car-purchase-software-locked-features/).
 Back in the days, the price segmentation was clearly made because of hardware limitations: it was physically impossible to send more data / driver faster / etc.
-Today, the hardware has gained massive leaps in specifications, but then they are lobotomized by default, and sold as a software upgrade.
+Today, the hardware has gained massive leaps in specifications, but then they come lobotomized by default, and sold as a software upgrade.

 ## Some metrics of my free contributions